Canadian Animal Blood Bank

 How to donate

-In order to donate, your dog must meet the CABB requirements below and have the health assessment form (61K pdf) completed by your veterinarian.
+In order to donate, your dog must meet the CABB requirements below and have the Canadian Animal Blood Bank Donor Registration Form (pdf) completed by your veterinarian.
 Dogs can be donors if they are:

 - healthy and even-tempered